srsarangi/drone_sim/README.md

 	Scripts are placed in Scripts folder
-	Scene are placed in Drone Project/Simulator/Assets/Realistic Drone/scenes folder Old Annanas Proj scene Drone Project/Simulator/Assets/Realistic Drone/scenes/Old RealisticDrone Scene car and People models are placed in Drone Project\Simulator\Assets\UTS_PRO\Models RawImages folder conatin rawimages for drone camera project Prefabs are placed in prefab foder
+	Scene are placed in Drone Project/Simulator/Assets/Realistic Drone/scenes folder Old Annanas Proj scene Drone Project/Simulator/Assets/Realistic Drone/scenes/Old RealisticDrone Scene car and People models are placed in Drone Project/Simulator/Assets/UTS_PRO/Models RawImages folder conatin rawimages for drone camera project Prefabs are placed in prefab foder
-	Abandoned buildings prefabs and scene placed in Drone Project\Simulator\Assets\Abandoned buildings Drones models for future use Drone Project\Simulator\Assets\Military Aircraft Pack Scene of QuadcopterController are placed in Drone Project\Simulator\Assets\ScenesQuadcopterController (dumped for future use)
+	Abandoned buildings prefabs and scene placed in Drone Project/Simulator/Assets/Abandoned buildings Drones models for future use Drone Project/Simulator/Assets/Military Aircraft Pack Scene of QuadcopterController are placed in Drone Project/Simulator/Assets/ScenesQuadcopterController (dumped for future use)
-	Scripts for QuadcopterController are placed Drone Project\Simulator\Assets\ScriptsQuadcopterControllerNotUsed Dumped for future use
+	Scripts for QuadcopterController are placed Drone Project/Simulator/Assets/ScriptsQuadcopterControllerNotUsed Dumped for future use
 	Materials and Sahders are palced in their respective folder